UNSW Sydney

 Requirements for Special Consideration for Applicants with Tertiary Studies

-If you hold a completed AQF advanced diploma, diploma, associate diploma or in some cases Certificate IV, you can be considered for admission to UNSW.
+If you hold a completed AQF Diploma, Advanced Diploma or in some cases a Certificate IV, you could be considered for admission to UNSW.
+For more information, visit the UNSW TAFE/VET website.

 If you do not hold qualifications that allow you to compete for university entrance, you may seek admission to the University on the basis of your performance in one of the following programs: